13. Managing the beamline#

 Fig. 13.3 VM management window.
 You can minimize or close this.#

-The Windows VM has permission to connect to central storage with permissions to write files from EC-lab to the correct location.
+The Windows VM has permission to connect to central storage with permissions to write files from EC-lab or the Hiden software to the correct location.

 To start a new experiment, you first have to disconnect the old drive (if connected).
 This is likely mounted as the Z: drive.